Local Lender vs Online Lender — Which Is Better for Central Texas Buyers?

 Frequently Asked Questions

 Not always.
-Online lenders advertise rates that assume perfect credit, 20% down, and owner-occupied primary residence.
-Your actual rate may be significantly different once they account for your real credit score, down payment, and property type.
-The fees that appear on your Loan Estimate — origination charges, discount points, underwriting fees — can erase any rate advantage.
+Online lenders advertise rates that assume an 780+ credit score, 20% down, and an owner-occupied primary residence.
+Once Fannie Mae and Freddie Mac loan-level price adjustments are applied for your actual credit, down payment, and property type, your rate can move 0.25%–0.75% off the advertised number.
+The fees on your Loan Estimate — origination charges, discount points, underwriting fees — can also erase any rate advantage.
 Always compare using the full Loan Estimate, not just the advertised rate.

-If you've got a quote from an online lender or a bank, send it over.
-I'll compare it against wholesale pricing and tell you straight whether I can beat it.
+Got a quote from an online lender or a bank?
+Send it over.
+I'll line it up against my pricing and tell you straight whether I can beat it.
+Same-day pre-approval if you want to move on it.
 No pressure, no games.

 Talk soon,